JennyP7/hardhats-vista-install-doc/New/InstallVistAOnGTM.rst

 Type Control-D or "HALT" to get out.

-Now we need to create the database.
-You can create a default database by just running ``mupip create``, but rather than do that, we need to write some code to tell GT.M/YottaDB to change its default database for VistA.
+Next, you could create a default database by running ``mupip create``.
+However, writing some code to tell GT.M/YottaDB to change its default database for VistA.
 I will create a file called `g/db.gde<./db.gde>`_.

 .. raw:: html